 Detecting abrupt changes in high-dimensional streaming data is a fundamental problem in many modern applications, from signal processing to finance and quality control.
 In many applications, an important class of changes involves the covariance structure of multivariate observations.
 Such structural changes often reflect the emergence or switching of correlated patterns among multiple sources.
 For example, the onset of a critical event in a sensor array may induce a common low-dimensional signal across sensors, shifting the covariance matrix from a baseline structure of nearly identity to one with a few dominant eigenvalues.
 Likewise, in swarm behavior monitoring, the collective motion of agents can lie in a low-dimensional subspace, so a sudden change in behavior manifests as a low-rank change in the observation covariance.
 Detecting these covariance shifts rapidly and reliably is crucial for a timely response in such systems.

 The \emph{spiked covariance} model \citep{johnstone2001distribution} provides a tractable framework for capturing low-dimensional changes in covariance.
 It assumes that most of the variability is concentrated in a small number of principal components, making it particularly well suited to characterizing emerging signal subspaces.
 In this model, the covariance matrix consists of an identity baseline plus a low-rank component capturing the dominant subspace.
-Prior works have developed sequential detectors for rank-1 spike changes, exploiting either the largest sample eigenvalue \citep{xie2020sequential} or an estimated leading eigenvector to form CUSUM‐type procedures \citep{xie2018first}.
-However, real‐world changes often involve multiple concurrent spikes of moderate strength, motivating a generalization to the multi–rank case.
-To address this, we extend the change-point detection framework by accommodating a general spiked covariance setting with an unknown multi-dimensional signal subspace.
+Prior work has developed sequential detectors for rank-1 spike changes, exploiting either the largest sample eigenvalue \citep{xie2020sequential} or an estimated leading eigenvector to construct CUSUM-type procedures \citep{xie2018first}.
+However, real-world changes often involve multiple concurrent spikes of moderate strength, motivating a generalization to the multi-rank case.
+To address this, we extend the change-point detection framework to accommodate a general spiked-covariance setting with an unknown multidimensional signal subspace.

-In this paper, we propose: \begin{itemize} \item A \emph{multi–rank Subspace‐CUSUM} algorithm that tracks the top \(d\) principal directions in a rolling window and raises an alarm when their combined projection energy exceeds a threshold. \item Theoretical analyses showing how to set the drift parameter and detection threshold to achieve a prescribed average run length. \item Numerical validations on both synthetic and real-world datasets, demonstrating that the proposed method effectively detects multi-spike changes and performs robustly even when individual signals are weak. \end{itemize}
+In this paper, we propose: \begin{itemize} \item A \emph{multi-rank Subspace-CUSUM} algorithm that effectively detects covariance structure changes by tracking the projection energy of observations onto an estimated signal subspace. \item Rigorous theoretical analysis and optimality proof, establishing that the proposed procedure achieves first-order asymptotic optimality relative to the oracle Exact CUSUM.
+We also explicitly quantify the efficiency-loss constant arising from heterogeneity in signal strengths. \item Principled guidance for parameter selection, derived from the asymptotic analysis of the expected detection delay (EDD).
+We provide closed-form expressions for the asymptotically optimal sliding-window size and drift parameter, thereby minimizing detection delay for a target false-alarm rate. \item Comprehensive validation on both synthetic and real-world datasets, demonstrating that the proposed method outperforms existing baselines in multi-spike scenarios and successfully detects formation changes in robotic swarm behavior. \end{itemize}

+Compared with prior work, the main extension from \cite{xie2020sequential} to the current work is that we allow the rank of the signal subspace to exceed one, which is essential for applications like the swarm monitoring considered here.
+We follow their general subspace-tracking-based detection framework, but extend it to handle multiple significant eigenvalues through a parallel procedure.
+Theoretically, our results are generalized to cover arbitrary fixed ranks.